-Short for optical mark reading or optical mark recognition, OMR is the process of gathering information from human beings by recognizing marks on a document.
-OMR is accomplished by using a hardware device (scanner) that detects a reflection or limited light transmittance on or through a piece of paper.
+Short for optical mark reading or optical mark recognition, OMR is gathering information from human beings by recognizing marks on a document.
+OMR is accomplished using a hardware device (scanner) that detects a reflection or limited light transmittance on or through a piece of paper.

 Why is OMR an input device?

 The OMR card by itself is not considered an input device.
 However, the OMR reader that reads the card is sending data (input) to the computer, which is why it is considered an input device.

 IBM introduced the IBM Type 805 International Test Scoring Machine in 1937, giving rise to the familiar "fill-in-the-bubble" test score sheets.
 The test-scorer, primarily designed by Reynold Johnson, uses the conductivity of pencil marks to sense correct and incorrect answers.